When do I need a Phase 1 Habitat Survey?

 How long will it take?

 The ecological survey and assessment process is iterative, i.e. each stage informs the next.
-For many projects, a Preliminary Ecological Appraisal (PEA) or an Extended Phase 1 Habitat Survey is all that is required but many sites will require further surveys to fully understand the potential impacts a development might have on ecological receptors.
+For many projects, a Preliminary Ecological Appraisal (PEA) or an Extended Phase 1 Habitat Survey is all that is required.
+However, many sites will require further surveys to fully understand the potential impacts the proposal may have.
 An extended Phase 1 Habitat Survey can be conducted at any time of year, although the optimal period is generally accepted as April-September inclusive.